 Sue Ann joined St. Mary's staff in 2013.
 She helps lead our Sunday School program, working with teachers, students, and families of our children, focusing primarily on Pre-k through Elementary school.
-She also helps coordinate other activities such as the Christmas Tableau, Family Fun Nights, and the Youth Pilgrimage.
+She also helps coordinate other activities such as the Christmas Tableau, Vacation Bible Camp, and Family Fun Nights.

 As a retired teacher from the Eugene School District Sue Ann brings 35 years of educational background to the program being offered at Saint Mary’s.
 Her expertise in curriculum development and leadership in the 4j district support the skills she brings to reinforce the wonderful volunteers we have leading our youth.
-Along with her part time responsibilities at Saint Mary’s she is also currently working at the University of Oregon supervising students that are in the masters program, as well as being the owner and CFO of her family wine business.
+Along with her part time responsibilities at St. Mary’s she is also currently working at the University of Oregon supervising students that are in the masters program, as well as being the owner and CFO of her family wine business.

 Glenda has been the nursery caregiver since 2007 and loves the children in her care.
 Every Sunday at the 9:30 AM service, Glenda and her wonderful and caring volunteers are there to assist you.
 They have fun toys, crafts, music, stories, and cuddles for those wanting it.